 The Bylaws of the Leman Classical School Board of Directors allows for 5 board seats: three of which are self-perpetuating and two of which are held by parents / guardians of current scholars at the school.
 The two seats (Seats D & E) held by parents are appointed by election of the school community.
 This policy dictates the manner and process by which Seats D and E are filled.
 Vacancies that may occur mid-term in Seats D & E are filled as directed by the LCS Bylaws.

+The LCS Board will manage / oversee the election process.
+Should a current LCS Board Member decide to run for a subsequent term, he/she shall be precluded from the election oversight work; at no time will a candidate for a member-elected board position oversee any aspect of the election process.

 The LCS Bylaws also specify eligibility for prospective board members.
 The following addition was made to the LCS Bylaws on October 15, 2019:

-“To qualify for election as a Leman Classical School Board Director for either Seat D or Seat E, a candidate must have served, at any time prior to selection, a full term on the School Advisory Council or on the LCS Board of Directors.”
+“To qualify for election as a Leman Classical School Board Director for either Seat D or Seat E, a candidate must have served, at any time prior to selection, a full term on the School Accountability Committee or on the LCS Board of Directors.”

 Election Timeline